oracle-livelabs/oci/travel-ai/generative-ai/ai-oda-create/ai-oda-create.md

 ### Prerequisites

 * A user with access to provision & manage Core OCI services like Oracle Digital Assistant

+### About Oracle Digital Assistant

+Oracle Digital Assistant delivers a complete AI platform to create conversational experiences for business applications through text, chat, and voice interfaces.

+*Conversational AI*

+Natural language understanding and machine learning Oracle Digital Assistant applies deep semantic parsing using natural language processing, natural language understanding (NLU), and custom algorithms to understand common conversations to derive accurate intent and context.

+*AI-powered voice*

+Eliminate reliance on third-party offerings with Oracle’s AI-powered voice.
+Users can communicate with their business application using voice commands with an assistant that understands their business-specific vocabulary and enables naturally expressive interactions.
+Give your customers more control of their data by providing end-to-end security and compliance with privacy standards, such as PII and GDPR.

+*Analytics and insights*

+Gain customer insights through built-in analytics that identify conversational bottlenecks and usage patterns and make data-driven decisions that continually improve the user experience.

 ## Task 1: Log into OCI